molavec/mcp-api-client/README.md

 - Configure multiple API endpoints using YAML
 - Supports all HTTP methods (GET, POST, PATCH, PUT, DELETE)
+- Automatic MCP tool creation from YAML config file.
+- Automatic MCP fetch API creation from YAML config file.
-- Environment variable interpolation for sensitive data
+- Environment variable interpolation for sensitive data [✨COMMING SOON✨]
-- Automatic parameter generation from URL templates
+- Automatic parameter generation from URL templates [✨COMMING SOON✨]
-- Factory pattern for tool creation
-- Full MCP server implementation
+- ...and best of all, SAVE COUNTLESS HOURS FOR HUMANITY 👏😎😉 by connecting your LLM to any API.

 ### Use cases